Riari/rick.me.uk/content/posts/building-a-3d-game-engine-part-1-ecs/index.md

 ![Iris engine process flow](./process-flow.jpg)

 Still a bit primitive, but better than it was without the ECS, where I used classic game objects with inheritance.

+---

+### What's next

 There are lots of ways to go from here; further work on the renderer, implementation of a scene graph, work on formats for storing entities/components on disk and loading them from there, and a ton of other stuff I'm not thinking about yet, like audio, and concurrency and parallelism.

 One of the current issues is that scenes are implemented very primitively, where each scene has a concrete implementation that takes care of its own setup, interacting directly with the ECS.
 For example, `MainScene` currently looks like this: